immanueln98/YOLO-in-ROS2/README.md

 # YOLO-in-ROS2
 Working Code to use yolo in the ros2 environment.

+**Ensure you have Darknet installed and the yolo cfg and weights file downloaded**

 Contains two Nodes:
 ### People_detector
 Code used to invoke YOLO within the ros2 environment to detect object, mainly people in this use case